joseph-giron/joeloquer/README.md

 # joeloquer
-Crypto-locker thingy I wrote in C#
-This is totally not illegal and totally for educational purposes only.
+This is a ransomware PoC I wrote in C#.
+Includes persistence and sending home info.

 Coldcuts.php is the collector of keys and IP's. whatsmyip.php is, well, the ip address get'er.